Pet Care Home

 Habitat: Distribution / Background

-The Common Hatchetfish, also known as the Silver Hatchetfish or River Hatchetfish, was described by Linnaeus in 1758.
-They are found in South America in Brazil and the southern tributaries of the Amazon.
-In Guyana and Surinam they are found in smaller streams with plenty of vegetation.
+The Common Hatchetfish Gasteropelecus sternicla was described by Linnaeus in 1758.
+This species is not listed on the IUCN Red List.
+They are found in South America in Brazil and in the southern tributaries of the Amazon.
+In Guyana and Surinam, they are found in smaller streams with plenty of vegetation.
+Other common names they are known by are River Hatchetfish and Silver Hatchetfish.

 • Scientific Name: Gasteropelecus sternicla